CrossChx/cx-redux-utils/README.md

 # cx-redux-utils
-A simple library for reducing boilerplate in redux applications
+A package for reducing boilerplate in redux applications

+# About
+These utilities are well suited for writing redux modules to the [ducks standard](https://github.com/erikras/ducks-modular-redux).